MY PLANNING PROCESS

 At this meeting, you will come in to sign your estate planning documents.
 It will be necessary for you to bring a valid, current photo identification card such as a driver’s license, state I.D. card, military ID. card, or passport as proof of your identity.
 Your documents will be reviewed with you, emphasizing the specific wishes and desires you identified with me in earlier meetings.
 You will then sign the documents, having them witnessed or notarized as necessary, and then sign my notary journal.
 You will also be asked to provide a right thumbprint in my notary journal.

 The remaining payment of any legal fees is due at the end of the Signing Meeting.
-All of your legal documents will be scanned and stored on my computer system, and a copy of all signed documents will be provided on a flash drive for easy storage and distribution by you to anyone who needs a copy.
-You will also receive one or more Word documents on your flash drive that contain blank forms that you can use to maintain many parts of your estate plan in the future without having to come back into my office in the future.
+All of your legal documents will be scanned and stored on my computer system, and a copy of all signed documents will be provided to you in a secure fashion so that you can have them to distribute to anyone who needs a copy.
+You will also receive one or more Word documents that are blank forms that you can use to maintain many parts of your estate plan in the future without having to come back into my office in the future.

 I am as close as your telephone, fax, or e-mail, when it comes to scheduling a free one-hour initial consultation.
 I am generally available during office hours, and usually can return after-hours calls, faxes and emails by the next business day.